-Are all the materials produced by Terry Modica and offered on the Good News Ministries websites as well as Catholic Digital Resources™ truly Roman Catholic, orthodox in its theology, and in keeping with the teachings of the Church Magisterium?
+Are all the materials produced by Terry Modica and offered on the Good News Ministries websites as well as Catholic Digital Resources™ truly Roman Catholic, orthodox in theology, and in keeping with the teachings of the Church Magisterium?
 Yes!
 Although an imprimatur is impossible due to the ever-changing (updated for the liturgical calendar) writings available here, rest assured that Church authority does oversee and approve of Terry’s writings.
 She and her ministry have been vetted by her diocese (St. Petersburg, Florida).

 Here’s what priests and a bishop have said: